terrylinooo/simple-cache/README.md

 - **WinCache** is excluded from unit testing since it's only used on Windows, and the testing processes are done on Linux environment.
 - `unix_socket` is empty by default, accepting the absolute path of the unix domain socket file.
 If it is set, `host` and `port` will be ignored.

-This command will show a list of the installed PHP modules.
+The following command displays a list of installed PHP modules.

 ```bash
 php -m
 ```
-Before you use, make sure you have the required PHP modules installed on the system.
+Before using, make sure the required PHP modules are installed on your system.

 ---